 Standard Deviation – Tells you the value by which the return of the fund will go up or down in relation to its Mean or Average.

 Beta value of a Mutual Fund – Tells you how closely the fund is following its benchmark index.
 And it is used as an indicator to tell us how much return the fund will generate compared to its benchmark index.

-R-Squared – Tells you how reliable the prediction made by the Beta of fund is.
+R-Squared – This tells you how reliable the prediction made by the Beta of the fund is.